How to buy the best wireless or Bluetooth speaker

 Modern day speakers come in all shapes and sizes - from large, powerful home systems to compact battery-powered Bluetooth speakers.
 Some can even be controlled by voice alone.

 Whether they connect via Bluetooth or over wi-fi, are to take on holiday or are for a multi-room set-up, there are lots of things to consider before you buy beyond simply price.
-You can spend as little as £50 or as much as £500, but whatever your budget, this expert guide will show you everything you need to look for.
+You can spend as little as £50 or as much as £500, but whatever your budget, this expert guide - and the video above - will tell you everything you need to look for.

 To see which models we recommend, head straight to our Best Buy wireless and Bluetooth speakers.